skoermer/BayesMassBal/README.md

 coverage](https://codecov.io/gh/skoermer/BayesMassBal/branch/master/graph/badge.svg)](https://codecov.io/gh/skoermer/BayesMassBal?branch=master)
 <!-- badges: end -->

-The goal of BayesMassBal is to allow users to do Bayesian data reconciliation for a linearly constrained chemical or particulate process at steady state.
+The goal of BayesMassBal is to allow users to easily conduct Bayesian data reconciliation for a linearly constrained chemical or particulate process at steady state.

+Samples taken from a chemical process are always observed with noise.
+Using data reconsciliation, or mass balance methods, to filter the noise aided by a conscervation of mass constraint is common in chemical engineering and minining engineering applications.

+Typically, a mass balance produces point estimates of true mass flow rates.
+However, using Bayesian methods one can get a better understanding of process uncertainty to aid in decision making.
+The `BayesMassBal` package provides functions allowing the user to easily specify conscervation of mass constraints, organize collected data, conduct a Bayesian mass balance using various error structures, and select the best model for their data using Bayes Factors.

+The Bayeisn mass balance uses MCMC methods to obtain samples of the constrained masses.
+A publication detailing these methods is forthcoming.

 ## Installation